xavierchia/xavierchia.github.io/_posts/2020-08-01-bootstrap_mba.md

 permalink: mba
 ---

-*Update:* As my first project, I've created a (admitedly unimpressive) site for my little project: [Bootstrap.MBA](http://bootstrap.mba)
+*Update:* As my first project, I've created an (admitedly unimpressive) site for my little learning experiment: [Bootstrap.MBA](http://bootstrap.mba)

 My next twelve months will be dedicated to a single meta-framework that I call the Bootstrap MBA.
 This name makes sense for two reasons: